 N1: The cancer has spread to a single lymph node on the same side as the primary tumor, and the cancer found is 3 centimeters (cm) or smaller.

-N2: This describes any of these conditions:
+N2: This describes any of the following three conditions:

 N2a: The cancer has spread to a single lymph node on the same side as the primary tumor, and it is larger than 3 cm but not larger than 6 cm.